 It's rare to see a ginjo (as opposed to a junmai ginjo) in the U.S. What does this mean?
-A ginjo has some brewers alcohol added to it, which results in a sake that is super clean, with no notes of riciness.
+A ginjo has some brewers alcohol added to it, which results in a sake that is super clean, without any ricey notes.
 Adding some brewers alcohol also cuts some of the sweetness that is usually present in junmai ginjos.

 - Seimaibuai (rice kernel remaining): 58%